 The Company selected the Black-Scholes-Merton option pricing model as the most appropriate fair value method for its stock options awards and Employee Stock Purchase Plan, whereas the fair value of restricted stock units is based on the market value of the underlying shares at the date of grant.
 The option-pricing model requires a number of assumptions, of which the most significant are the expected stock price volatility and the expected option term.
 Expected volatility was calculated based upon actual historical stock price movements over the most recent periods ending on the grant date, equal to the expected term of the options.
 The expected term of options granted is based upon historical experience and represents the period of time between when the options are granted and when they are expected to be exercised.
 The risk-free interest rate is based on the yield from U.S. treasury bonds with an equivalent term to the expected term of the options.
 The Company has historically not paid dividends and has no foreseeable plans to pay dividends.

-The fair value of options granted and Employee Stock Purchase Plan in 2010, 2011 and 2012 is estimated at the date of grant using a Black-Scholes-Merton options pricing model with the following weighted average assumptions:
+The fair value of options granted and Employee Stock Purchase Plan in 2011, 2012 and 2013 is estimated at the date of grant using the following weighted average assumptions: